kubecost/docs/using-kubecost/navigating-the-kubecost-ui/cost-allocation/efficiency-idle.md

 * Memory: 45%-60%
 * Storage: 65%-80%

 Target figures are highly dependent on the predictability and distribution of your resource usage (e.g. P99 vs median), the impact of high utilization on your core product/business metrics, and more.
 While too low resource utilization is wasteful, too high utilization can lead to latency increases, reliability issues, and other negative behavior.
+To view efficiency metrics for clusters in your environment, see our [Efficiency Report](/using-kubecost/navigating-the-kubecost-ui/efficiency.md) doc.